-The proposed bill seeks to amend the Code of West Virginia by adding a new section, 62-1A-12, which establishes strict regulations on the installation of surveillance cameras on private property by law enforcement.
-Under this new provision, law enforcement officers are prohibited from installing surveillance cameras on private land without obtaining either the property owner's consent or a valid search warrant.
-However, there are exceptions to this prohibition, allowing officers to install cameras in areas where they have a lawful right to be and that are visible to the public, or in situations where exigent circumstances exist that prevent them from obtaining consent or a warrant.
+The bill amends the Code of West Virginia by adding a new section, 62-1A-12, which establishes prohibitions on the installation of surveillance cameras by law enforcement on private property.
+Specifically, it prohibits law enforcement officers from installing such cameras for the purpose of gathering evidence of criminal activity without first obtaining consent from the property owner or a valid search warrant.
+The bill outlines exceptions to this prohibition, allowing officers to install cameras in areas where they have a lawful right to be, as well as in situations where exigent circumstances exist that prevent the timely acquisition of a warrant.

 Statutes affected: